ELynx/i2b2-on-iris-raw-structure/act_howto/how to add ACT - Synthea data.md

 Wait for DDLs to execute.

-Check `all_errors.log` for errors.
+Check ...`_Errors.log` for errors.
 There may be errors because some of tables or table entities are already created in default i2b2 instance.

-Check `all_nosup.log` for unsupported operations.
-File should not exist or be empty.
+Check ...`_Unsupported.log` for unsupported operations.
+Files should be empty.